Kegi Station: Station building

 Kegi Station is located just northwest of and below an overpass for the Hiroshima Expressway.
 It features one side platform capable of handling one line, and featuring an enclosed waiting area.
-The station is unmanned, and the station building is covered, but only enclosed on three sides.
+The station is unstaffed, and the station building is covered, but only enclosed on three sides.

 Environs

 The Ōta River is approximately 300 meters southwest of Kegi Station.
 Most of Asa-machi is located on the opposite shore of the Ōta River.
 The Kegi Civic Hall is located about 80 km northwest of the station.